theinventor27/theinventor27/README.md

  I am a hungry Full Stack Developer that is passionate about coding.
 - 📚 I'm currently learning React, React Native, Javascript, and Firebase
-- 👀 I’m interested in clean UI design and creating great user experiences.
+- 👀 I’m interested in clean ui design and creating great end user experiences.
 - 🌱 2022 Goals:
   - Submit my habit tracking app to the IOS app store.
-  - Contribute to an open source project
+  - Contribute to an open source project.
 - 👾 Fun Fact: Video games are the reason I started coding.
 I initially started coding making games with Unity.

 <!---